Washburn University Anxiety Clinic

 How common is social anxiety disorder?

-Research suggests that as many at 13% of people suffer from social anxiety disorder at some point in their lives, and it is the 3rd most common psychiatric disorder (National Comorbidity Survey).
+Research suggests that as many at 12% of people suffer from social anxiety disorder at some point in their lives.

 What is the relationship between social anxiety disorder and avoidant personality disorder?

 Both disorders involve concern about negative evaluation by other people.
-There is considerable overlap in the symptoms of social anxiety disorder and avoidant personality disorder (and many people believe that they are actually two different ways of describing the same problems, with avoidant personality disorder describing a severe form of social anxiety disorder).
+There is considerable overlap in the symptoms of social anxiety disorder and avoidant personality disorder.
+(Many people believe they are two ways of describing the same problems, with avoidant personality disorder describing a severe form of social anxiety disorder.)
 The treatments for both disorders are the same.

 What is panic disorder?